guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 6: How are the exercises connected?
+## Step 6: How are the concepts connected?

 <em>